musictheory/NilScript/README.md

 ### <a name="property-compiler"></a>Behind the Scenes (Properties/ivars)

-Unlike other parts of the oj runtime, properties and instance variables aren't intended to be accessed from non-oj JavaScript (they should be private to the subclass which defines them).
+Unlike other parts of the NilScript runtime, properties and instance variables aren't intended to be accessed from non-NilScript JavaScript (they should be private to the subclass which defines them).
 However, they may need to be accessed in the debugger.

 The compiler currently uses a JavaScript property on the instance with the follow name:

     $oj_i_{{CLASS NAME}}_{{IVAR NAME}}

-Hence, the following oj code:
+Hence, the following NilScript code:

 ```
 @interface TheClass